baudoliver7/lightweight-db/README.md

 ```

 ## Using with Gradle
-If you're using Maven, you should add this to your <code>build.gradle</code> file:
+If you're using Gradle, you should add this to your <code>build.gradle</code> file:

 ```gradle
 repositories {